 5. Help Find a Replacement Tenant

 Offering to help find a new tenant can make the process smoother and reduce your financial responsibility.
+Don't forget to check for the person's credit score

 How Much Does It Cost to Break a Lease?

 The cost of breaking a lease depends on the terms of your agreement and local laws.
 Typically, tenants are required to pay a fee, which could be one or two months' rent.
 You might also be liable for the rent until the landlord finds a new tenant.
-How much does it cost to break a lease varies, but having a clear understanding of your lease terms can help you prepare.
+How much does it costs to break a lease varies, but having a clear understanding of your lease terms can help you prepare.

 Can I Break My Lease If I Feel Unsafe?